-As the holiday season draws to a close and we pack up our boughs of holly, we’d like to take a moment to reminisce about some of our favorite seasonal traditions in the Last Frontier.
+As the holiday season draws to a close and we pack up our boughs of holly, we’d like to take a moment to reminisce about some of our favorite seasonal traditions.
 Whether indoors or outdoors, artistic or athletic, we can never get enough of the holiday season in Alaska and the Yukon!

 Go ice skating